Newsgroups and List Servs

-RECOMMENDED Michael E. Grost's amazingly ambitious attempt to give an in-depth overview of the entire mystery genre.
+Michael E. Grost's amazingly ambitious attempt to give an in-depth overview of the entire mystery genre, and it's still going strong!
 He zeroes in with keen intellectual ferocity on his targets, going as deep as I go wide. he may be even crazier than I am.
 An absolutely essential site.

 Still very much a work in progress (and a labour of love) but this site, which bills itself as a "critical list with discussions" never fails to enthrall and captivate.
 Smart ideas about crime fiction in all its guises?
 They got it!

-Billing itself as "The Place For Everything Mystery," this site is big and wide, if not always very deep.
+Billing itself as "The Place For Everything Mystery," this site is big and wide, if not particularly deep.
 It's got a little something for everyone, but I don't think it's been updated for years.